wellrestedphp/wellrested/docs/source/handlers-and-middleware.rst

 Instance
 --------

 WellRESTed also allows you to pass an instance of a handler directly.
-This may be useful for smaller handlers that don't require many dependencies, although it is generally better to use the factory callable approach.
+This may be useful for smaller handlers that don't require many dependencies, although the factory function approach is better in most cases.

 .. code-block:: php